kthodges72/Embedded-ADC-UART-Sampling-Engine/README.md

 This repository contains my personal STM32 embedded systems project.

 ### Project Overview
 The final project samples an analog audio signal using ADC, triggered by a software timer interrupt at a set sample rate of 20kHz.
 The samples are processed in real time using an envelope smoothing filter, implementing a low-pass filter algorithm on the individual samples.
 The display is updated by another software timer interrupt at a set rate of 30Hz.
 Each update, the current processed sample value is taken, and compared to output an ASCII bar 'interval level.'
 This ASCII bar is pushed into a 256 byte circular buffer, which is being continuously drained and outputted through UART over DMA.
-On the host side (e.g., PuTTY), this will appear as a smooth ASCII volume bar, refreshing at 30Hz and reflecting the volume level near the microphone of my microphone-amp circuit.
+On the host side (e.g., PuTTY), this will appear as a smooth ASCII volume bar, reflecting the volume level near the microphone of my microphone-amp circuit.